mxcl/PromiseKit/README.markdown

 ```

-#What is a Promise?
+#What’s This All About?

 Synchronous code is clean code.
-For example, showing a gravatar image:
+For example, here's the synchronous code to show a gravatar image:

 ```objc
 NSString *md5 = md5(email);